“He was so different. He was like you.”

 Our profile of Morpheus discusses this and also how there is a part of this attribute that relates to pureness in sexuality, something the Merovingian fails at miserably.
 He considers his own deviancy as “a game” as he tells Persephone.

-Just as the Oracle described Morpheus’ key function at Yesod by saying, “without him, we’re lost,” the Merovingian’s role at Yesod plays a pivotal role – one that will revealed in Matrix 4.
+Just as the Oracle described Morpheus’ key function at Yesod by saying, “without him, we’re lost,” the Merovingian’s role at Yesod plays a pivotal role – one that will be revealed in The Matrix Resurrections.

 The Merovingian also exhibits an unrectified attribute of Hod, which is the ability to process information correctly.